 It’s a similar story for maths.
 Students who work in classrooms with a higher level of emotional support have increased engagement in their learning.
 Students in these environments are also more motivated to learn maths and are more willing to help their peers learn new concepts.

-This is something we saw firsthand with Maths Pathway school and case study: Park Ridge State High School
+This was something seen firsthand with Maths Pathway school Park Ridge State High School.

 Their team was determined to find a learning solution that met all of their students’ needs while also connecting their community.